taraazin/taraazin.github.io/_pages/about.md

 My PhD research takes on the Proviso Problem, a classic puzzle in formal semantics, by looking at how humans and language models process presuppositions in complex sentences.
 Put simply, I study the hidden assumptions we sneak into our words and explore how machines struggle (sometimes hilariously) to keep up.

-Semantics is tricky because humans don’t always say what they mean: we lie, we joke, we hint, we presuppose.
-If even people trip over meaning, can machines ever truly get it?
-I’m exploring one small piece of that big question by focusing on presuppositions in conditionals.

 <p align="center">